Kendamil Organic Baby Formula Review and Analysis

 Kendamil Formula Nutritional Analysis

-To examine whether Kendamil baby formulas meet the stringent US nutritional recommendations put forth by the US Department of Agriculture (USDA, see references), Food and Drug Administration (FDA), and American Academy of Pediatrics (AAP), we consulted with a dietician nutritionist with expertise in infant feeding.
+To examine whether Kendamil baby formulas come close to the stringent US nutritional recommendations put forth by the US Department of Agriculture (USDA, see references), Food and Drug Administration (FDA), and American Academy of Pediatrics (AAP), we consulted with a dietician nutritionist with expertise in infant feeding.

-Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these requirements, and they are only relevant for 0-6 months.
-Because the Kendamil formulas met the FDA minimum requirements, we compared them to the more general USDA daily intake recommendations.
+Note that the US FDA also publishes minimum infant formula nutritional requirements (see references), but all of the infant formulas we reviewed met these published standards, and they are only relevant for 0-6 months.
+Because the Kendamil formulas appear to meet the FDA minimum requirements (according to our review), we compared them to the more general USDA daily intake recommendations.

 The USDA does not publish recommended daily allowances (RDAs) for infants between 0-6 months.
 Instead, they publish information about Adequate Intake (AI), which are used when there is not enough evidence to make a formal RDA.
 The AI is set at a level assumed to provide nutritional adequacy.